12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 Amazon Prime Video

-Amazon Prime Video provides streaming and connects with other Amazon services many seniors already use.
-It's one of the largest streaming platforms, making it practical if you want to combine your digital services.
+Amazon Prime Video ties into the other Amazon services many seniors already use.
+It's one of the largest streaming platforms around, which makes it convenient if you'd rather keep your digital life under one roof.

 Amazon Prime Video key features